 1.3 Use of Property.
-To the fullest extent permitted by law, Operator and its agents and contractors shall have full right of access to the Property in order to design, construct, install, maintain, repair, upgrade and operate the system and network to provide the Services, including without limitation underground cable, inside wiring, pedestal locations and power supply locations, and any additions made to the system during the term of the agreement collectively, the "System”.
+To the fullest extent permitted by law, and with Owner’s approval, Operator and its agents and contractors shall have full right of access to the Property in order to design, construct, install, maintain, repair, upgrade and operate the system and network to provide the Services, including without limitation underground cable, inside wiring, pedestal locations and power supply locations, and any additions made to the system during the term of the agreement (collectively, the "System”).
 The construction and maintenance work for the System shall be performed in a good and workmanlike manner.
 Operator may, at its expense, install such equipment on the Property and at such locations, as it deems necessary or appropriate from time to time for the operation of its System.

 1.4 Exclusivity.
 To the fullest extent permitted by law, Owner agrees that Operator shall have the right to provide the Cable Television Service and I-Services to the Residents of the Property on an exclusive basis for the term of this Agreement and any renewals; provided, however, that Owner cannot guarantee such exclusivity (i) to the extent that any competing cable television or Internet access provider is capable of transmitting its signal directly to Residents via microwave, satellite, or existing telephony or electrical lines, or otherwise without making any use whatsoever of the Property, inclusive of land and buildings; or (ii) to the extent that Residents have the right under applicable law to install the facilities of a competing cable television provider or Internet access provider within the boundaries of the residential leasehold.
 Operator's provision of the Voice Services shall be on nonexclusive basis; provided, however, that Owner agrees to market Operator's Voice Services during the term of this Agreement and any renewals on an exclusive basis and not to promote, sell, market or otherwise assist (except as may be required by law) any other provider of telephone or telephone data services at the Property.

 1.5 Ownership and Character of the System.
 To the extent Owner owns or controls or by law has the right to make any conduit, wire, or cable previously installed on the Property, including within the buildings ("Existing Wire"), available to Operator, Owner agrees to allow Operator to use any Existing Wire as part of the installation and operation of the System.
 Any necessary upgrade, modification, repair or maintenance of Existing Wire shall be performed by Operator at Operator's expense.
 To the fullest extent allowed by law, Operator's use of Owner-provided facilities shall be on an exclusive basis for the term of this Agreement and any renewals.
 Operator shall own and have title to all portions of the System on the Property that are installed or have been upgraded, modified, maintained or repaired by Operator, including any Existing Wire or other Owner-provided equipment or facilities which Operator has upgraded, modified, maintained or repaired.
-Operator shall have the right, but not the obligation, to remove at its own expense all Operator-owned portions of the System; except that, at the termination of this Agreement, Operator shall convey to Owner title to the (“Inside Wiring”) and (“Home Run Wiring”) which Operator may install in the apartment buildings on the Property together with the (“Outside Plant Conduit(s)”) which Operator will install located between the boundary of Property and each apartment building.
-The Inside Wiring, Home Run Wiring and Outside Plant Conduit(s) are defined in Exhibit C hereto.
+Operator shall have the right, but not the obligation, to remove at its own expense all Operator-owned portions of the System; except that, at the termination of this Agreement, Operator shall convey to Owner title to the “Inside Wiring”, and “Home Run Wiring”, which Operator may install in the apartment buildings on the Property together with the “Outside Plant Conduit(s)” which Operator will install located between the boundary of Property and each apartment building.
+The Inside Wiring, Home Run Wiring and Outside Plant Conduit(s) are defined in Exhibit C attached hereto.